 2. Pop Into Dingle Oceanworld Aquarium

-Inside, you’ll find a ton of amazing animal species such as the sand tiger shark, gentoo penguins, and Asian small-clawed otters.
-There’s also a butterfly garden, which is home to 14 different species.
+Inside, you’ll find many amazing animal species, such as the sand tiger shark, gentoo penguins, and Asian small-clawed otters.
+There’s also a butterfly garden home to 14 different species.
 Kids will also be delighted by reptiles like the Green Iguana and an interactive touch tank, making it one of the best things to do in Dingle for families.

 Tickets cost between 10 – 15 euros depending on whether you’re an adult, child, student, or senior.
 There are also special family tickets available, and children under the age of three can accompany an adult free of charge.

 While the admission cost may seem steep, you’ll be pleased to know that most ticket funds are put into conservation and rehabilitation.
 So you’ll be actively contributing to the aquarium’s good work.

 This Dingle attraction has stood atop the cliffs of Crow Rock since 1885 and should be added to your list of things to do near Dingle.
 While no lighthouse keeper resides in the picturesque building today, it still protects boats entering Dingle Harbor from capsizing.

 You can take a scenic 45-minute walk along the shoreline to see this lighthouse for yourself – the trail starts in town at Moran’s Service Station on Mail Road.
 You’ll have panoramic views of the ocean to your right and rolling green fields to the left.

 There’s also abundant flora and fauna to spot along the walk, as well as the ruins of Hussey’s Folly.
 This tower was constructed during the late 1800s, mainly to provide work to the unemployed during the Great Famine.